Hebrew at BERS

 Many of our students are in about the same place, in terms of Hebrew and prayer skills, as their classmates.
 But not all of them.
 Some of our students started BERS a little later than their peers.
 Some are regular participants in Shabbat morning programs and have a familiarity with more prayers than other students in their grade.
 Some of our students have special learning needs or just need a little more time to work with Hebrew.
 Some students find Hebrew comes easily and they are looking for more challenges.
 What makes a self-paced program work for everyone is that everyone gets what they need.

-Over the first three weeks we will assess every student in the 4th-6th grades.
+Over the first three weeks of the year, we assess every student in the 4th-6th grades.
 We’ll combine that assessment with what else we know about your child (for example: does he/she have an IEP?) and use all of that data to decide where they should begin their journey in Hebrew Workshop during the current school year.

-Our Self-Paced Hebrew Program begins in mid-October.
 During their Hebrew Workshop session, all students in their grade will head to their Hebrew Workshop group.
 They’ll be joined by a few more students and a teacher, plus our madrichim (teen assistants) will be on hand to help.
-For about fifty minutes, they’ll work in small groups or one-on-one with their teacher and madrich on the specific skill or prayer they are studying.
+For about 40-45 minutes, they’ll work in small groups or one-on-one with their teacher and madrich on the specific skill or prayer they are studying.
 We’ll have two sessions of Self-Paced Hebrew each afternoon, one for students in 3rd – 4th grade and one for students in 5th – 7th grade.
-When they’re not in Self-Paced Hebrew, students will be in their regular classrooms.
+When they’re not in Self-Paced Hebrew, students will be in their electives.

 When your child’s self-paced Hebrew teacher feels they are ready, we assess their mastery of whatever they’ve been working on.
 Can they read a series of consonants and vowels with fluency?
 Can they chant the prayer they’ve been studying with confidence and accuracy?
 Mastery looks different depending on what they are focusing on but we’ll be sure they know what their goals are.